Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Acknowledgment

 \section{Acknowledgment}

 The research leading to these results has received funding from the European Commission's seventh Framework Programme (FP7/2007-2013) under grant agreement no. 213681.
-O.~P.~thanks V.~G.~Zborovskii for fruitful discussions.
+O.~P.~thanks Zborovskii~V.~G., Karpov~E.~A. and Sch\"afer J. for fruitful discussions. \ifCLASSOPTIONcaptionsoff